 Now that tech is smaller and cheaper than ever, it's become easy to install cameras almost anywhere.
 In fact, once you start looking, you may realize that cameras are everywhere: on traffic signals, in parking lots and inside stores.
 If you're reading this article on your phone while waiting for your morning coffee, there's probably a camera keeping an eye on you right now.
 You may even have some "hidden" cameras of your own, like Dropcams for home security, nanny cams to watch the baby or a doorbell camera to see who's knocking.

 These cameras have plenty of perfectly legitimate uses.
 They can provide security in public spaces and prevent theft in businesses.
 The problems arise when they're used for nefarious purposes, which happens more often than any of us would like.
 A lawsuit against Airbnb over a reported hidden camera in a rental property is ongoing.
-Just this year, an apartment maintenance worker in Ohio was accused of planting hidden cameras in residents’ bathrooms.
-In Florida, cameras disguised as coat hooks were found in bathrooms in the Keys—and these tiny, inconspicuous cameras can be easily bought online on Amazon for as little as $13.
+Just this year, a Chipoltle employee in Texas was accused of planting a hidden camera in the women's bathroom.
+In California, a Comfort Inn employee was arrested for installing a light bulb with a built-in camera above the toilet in one of the guest rooms — and these tiny, inconspicuous cameras can be easily bought online.

 Browsing Amazon for hidden cameras is a little disconcerting.
 Cameras are disguised as alarm clocks, power adapters, smoke detectors, photo frames and even water bottles, most of them wireless and battery powered.
 These cameras are easy to obtain, and most require no technical skills to install, meaning anyone with ill intent could place them in a public place and watch you when you're unaware.